October 26 2021

 You are also required to contribute to the fund, at a rate determined by your age as at 1 May, and calculated as a percentage of your superable salary.

 You can elect to pay your contributions from either your pre-tax salary (salary sacrifice) or post-tax salary.
-For more information, please read your Revised Scheme Handbook (PDF 1MB).
+For more information, please read the Revised Scheme Handbook on our PDS and handbooks page.

-Your end benefit is calculated using a formula which takes into account a number of elements:
+Your end benefit is calculated using a formula which takes into account a number of elements, including your: